 Concerns

-Receive as presented within the quarterly quality report, reports on Concerns relating to the services commissioned by the JCC (reported patient safety incidents, complaints, compliments, clinical negligence claims and inquests) reporting trends, with emphasis on ensuring that lessons are learnt and are built into the evaluation of services as part of the JCC commissioning cycle.
+Receive, reports on Concerns relating to the services commissioned by the NWJCC (reported patient safety incidents, complaints, compliments, clinical negligence claims and inquests) including reporting trends, with emphasis placed on ensuring that lessons are learnt and are built into the evaluation of services as part of the NWJCC’s commissioning cycles.

 Receive assurance of effective and timely management of concerns (including incidents, complaints & claims) relating to commissioned services from across NHS Wales, in accordance with the legislation under the NHS (Concerns, Complaints and Redress Arrangements) (Wales) Regulations 2011 and the Health and Social Care (Quality and Engagement) (Wales) Act 2020.

-Receive assurance of effective and timely management of concerns (including incidents, complaints & claims) contributing to HB approaches providing information related to the services commissioned to support them in complying with their have legal and contractual requirements.
+Receive assurance of effective and timely management of concerns (including incidents, complaints & claims) contributing to LHB approaches providing information related to the services commissioned by the NWJCC to support them in complying with their own legal and contractual requirements.

 Delegated Powers

-Although the Joint Committee has delegated authority to the Sub-Committee for the exercise of certain functions as set out within these terms of reference, it retains overall responsibility and accountability for ensuring the quality and safety of healthcare for its citizens through the effective governance of its organisation.
+Although the JC has delegated authority to the Sub-Committee for the exercise of certain functions as set out within these terms of reference, the JC retains overall responsibility and accountability for ensuring the quality and safety of the services it commissions.
+Notwithstanding this, each LHB retains overall responsibility and accountability for ensuring the quality and safety of healthcare for their citizens through the effective governance of their organisation.

-This Sub-Committee is responsible for providing scrutiny and assurance to the Joint Committee that Quality, Safety and Outcomes are being managed appropriately within the evaluation of services as part of the JCC commissioning cycle.
+This Sub-Committee is responsible for providing scrutiny and assurance to the JC that Quality, Safety and Outcomes are being managed appropriately within the evaluation of services as part of the NWJCC’s commissioning cycles.

 The Sub-Committee will:

-Seek assurance that the JCC’s Commissioning Assurance Framework remains appropriate, is aligned to the Duty of Quality and is embedded in practice.
+Support the development of and seek assurance that the NWJCC’s Commissioning Assurance Framework is appropriate, andaligned to the Duty of Quality ensuring that the duty is embedded in practice.

 Seek assurance that arrangements for capturing the experience of patients, citizens and carers are sufficient, effective and robust, including:

-Seek assurance on the delivery of the Patient Experience Plan within the Commissioning Assurance Framework; and
+Seeking assurance on the delivery of the NWJCC’s Patient Experience Plan; and

-Contribute information from the commissioning perspective to HBs in their implementation of Putting Things Right regulations (to include patient safety incidents, complaints, compliments, clinical negligence claims and inquests) reporting trends, with particular emphasis on ensuring that lessons are learned through the commissioned service lens.
+Contributing information from a commissioning perspective to LHBs in their implementation of Putting Things Right regulations (to include patient safety incidents, complaints, compliments, clinical negligence claims and inquests) reporting trends, with particular emphasis on ensuring that lessons are learned through the commissioned service lens.

 Seek assurance that arrangements for the provision of high quality, safe and effective healthcare are sufficient, effective and robust, including:

-the Commissioning Assurance Framework arrangements in place to ensure efficient, effective, timely, dignified and safe delivery of commissioned services
+the arrangements in place to ensure efficient, effective, timely, dignified and safe delivery of commissioned services

 the arrangements in place to undertake, review and act on clinical audit activity which responds to national and local priorities